aljazceru/s3-bucket-scanner/README.md

 ### How it works

-This is a PoC of a public s3 bucket scanner.
+This script is a public s3 bucket scanner.
 It uses wordlist to test for existence of publicly open s3 buckets and lists their contents.
 Wordlist provided with it is just a PoC wordlist I've gathered from various subdomain enumeration lists.

 Scanner supports two different modes:
 - simple wordlist scan where it check if there is a publicly accessible s3 bucket for every word in the wordlist